What Is Insurance Comparison and How to Use It to Make Better Decisions

 include or exclude different risks

-apply limits or restrictions that are not obvious at first glance
+apply limits or restrictions that are not immediately obvious

-Without comparison, these differences remain hidden.
-With comparison, however, they become visible and measurable.
+Without comparison, these differences go unnoticed.
+With comparison, they become visible and measurable.

 Requesting insurance offers